 Transdisciplinary courses are advanced intensive classes that prepares doctoral students for high-level discourse, research, and inquiry while also providing practical experience collaborating with colleagues from different fields.

-Doctoral students admitted or readmitted in Fall 2004 or later, are required to complete a Transdisciplinary course (T-Course) preferably before the end of their second year of doctoral coursework.
+Doctoral students admitted or readmitted in Fall 2004 or later, are required to complete a Transdisciplinary course (T-Course) within the first two years of their program or by completion of 48 units in the program.

 To fulfill this requirement, students must enroll in a CGU course section headed by the prefix TNDY and successfully complete the 4-unit course (or two 2-unit TNDY courses).
 Transfer units may not be used to meet this requrement.